davidbouman/PHPhisher/README.md

 <p align="center"><img src="http://5.1.75.153/latest.png" /></p>

 ## About
-PHPhisher a pack of phising pages with automatic credentials harvesting.
+PHPhisher is a pack of phising pages with automatic credentials harvesting.

-PHPhisher works on any Linux Distribution (You have to install PHP5 and postfix)
+PHPhisher works on any Linux Distribution (You have to install PHP5 and postfix).

 ## How it works
 After a successful MITM Attack, you have to redirect all the traffic of your victim to your webserver's (apache, nginx etc) IP or Domain.